Central South University of Forestry and Technology

 As of fall 2013, the university has 3 campuses, a combined student body of 41,000 students, 2,510 faculty members.

-The university consists of 22 colleges, with 69 specialties for undergraduates, 97 specialties for master's degree candidates and 44 specialties for Doctoral candidates.
-At present, the university has 7 research institutions and research centres, including 4 national engineering research centres, 3 key national discipline, 1 national key laboratory.
+The university consists of 22 colleges, with 69 specialties for undergraduates, 97 specialties for master's degree candidates and 44 specialties for doctoral candidates.
+At present, the university has 7 research institutions and research centres, including 4 national engineering research centres, 3 key national disciplines, and 1 national key laboratory.

 History

-Central South University of Forestry and Technology was founded in 1958, it was initially called "Hunan Academy of Forestry".
+Central South University of Forestry and Technology was founded in 1958.
+It was initially called "Hunan Academy of Forestry".

-In November 2001, Hunan School of Forestry and Hunan Forestry Industrial School merged into Hunan Academy of Forestry.
+In November 2001, Hunan School of Forestry and Hunan Forestry Industrial School merged with Hunan Academy of Forestry.

-In December 2005, it was renamed "Central South University of Forestry and Technology".
+In December 2005, it was the constitution renamed "Central South University of Forestry and Technology".